 Sting and Vader – Lighting it up in the Ring

-Sting and Vader went on to have superb matches in WCW, and Vader gave Sting not some, but several stiff shots and slams during their matches that had this teen cringing while watching WCW Saturday Night back in 1992.
+Sting and Vader went on to have superb matches in WCW, and Vader gave Sting not some, but several stiff shots and slams during their encounters that had me cringing while watching WCW Saturday Night back in 1992.
 Recommended matches between the two include The Great American Bash and Starrcade from ‘92 and the phenomenal strap match from SuperBrawl III in ’93.

 Eric Bischoff believes that the matches between Sting and Vader were effective because of their chemistry, but Vader was also physically at the top of his game in ’93.
-Both men were able to push and motivate each other, and great matches were the result.
+Both men were able to push and motivate each other, resulting in great matches.

 Sting helped Vader greatly hone his skills to a more appropriate but still very hard-hitting style for American consumption in WCW.
 Harley Race also played a big part, albeit a different one, as we shall soon see.